 Using EQ to Clean and Enrich Rap Vocals

-Clean and beef up male rap vocals using just an equaliser!
+Clean and beef up male rap vocals using a dynamic equaliser!

 Sometimes the hardest processes are the ones that entail processing male rap vocals.